tiansiyuan/kubeflow-docs/docs/user-guide/mlflow.rst

 ==================================

 .. note::
-    Temporary workaround for missing pod-defaults
+    **Temporary workaround for missing pod-defaults**
-    Run the following command to make a copy of pod defaults to the user’s namespace, which is admin following the guide.
+    Run the following command to make a copy of pod defaults to the user’s namespace, which is ``admin`` following the guide.
     ``microk8s kubectl get poddefaults mlflow-server-minio -o yaml -n kubeflow | sed 's/namespace: kubeflow/namespace: admin/' | microk8s kubectl create -f -``

 Open the Kubeflow dashboard by going to `http://10.64.140.43.nip.io/ <http://10.64.140.43.nip.io/>`_ and log in with the username and password .

-Create a new Notebook Server, taking care to specify the mlflow-server-minio configuration, by ticking the box next to it.
+Create a new Notebook Server, taking care to specify the ``mlflow-server-minio`` configuration, by ticking the box next to it.
 This will ensure that the correct environment variables are set so that the MLflow SDK can connect to the MLflow server.

 .. image:: ../_static/user-guide-mlflow-config.png

-For an example code, upload or paste the `Elastic Net wine model notebook <https://github.com/canonical/mlflow-operator/blob/main/examples/elastic_net_wine_model.ipynb>`_ to the notebook server.
+For an example code, upload or paste the `Elastic Net wine model notebook <https://github.com/canonical/mlflow-operator/blob/main/examples/elastic_net_wine_model.ipynb>`_ to the Notebook server.

 Run the first two cells and observe that your model metrics are recorded in MLflow as shown in the cell output below.
 You can see the RMSE, MAE, and R2 for the run model.